How to Choose Gas Fireplace Logs

 Types of Fireplace Fuel Types

-When choosing a gas, wood, or electric fireplace, know the different fuel types available.
-Different fuel types will affect the overall flame picture.
-A gas fireplace usually has log sets that burn with natural or propane gas.
-Electric fireplaces, on the other hand, use electricity to heat.
-Additionally, you can use almost anything within the firebox.
-Wood and pellet are additional forms of fireplace fuel options.
+When selecting a fireplace, be aware of the different fuel options available.
+Different fuel types affect the overall flame picture.
+A gas fireplace usually has log sets that burn with natural or propane gas, and your ignition system must be compatible with the chosen fuel type.

 • Natural gas is a clean-burning fossil fuel available in vast quantities throughout North America and delivered to homes via an extensive pipeline network.

-• Electric fireplaces are electrical appliances that mimic a real fireplace using LED flames and a heater.
+• Electricfireplaces are electrical appliances that mimic a real fireplace using LED flames and a heater.

 • Wood can be used in wood-burning fireplaces or traditional masonry fireplaces.